Libby Clegg: Personal life

 In September 2019 it was announced she would be the first blind contestant to star in the reality TV series Dancing on Ice.
 She appeared in the show's 12th series in 2020 with partner Mark Hanretty, coming in third place.

+In January 2024, Clegg announced to her followers on Instagram that she had split from her husband and was now a ‘single mum’ stating that “2023 was one of the hardest years”.

+She has two brothers, James who won bronze in the pool at London 2012 Paralympics, and Stephen who became the first para swimmer in his class to break 28 seconds in the men’s 50m backstroke in 2023 and won the gold medal in the 100m backstroke at the Paris 2024 Paralympics, breaking the world record in the process.